How Natural are Natural Products?PBFY

 Legal action is being avoided by manufacturers that are turning away from using the word in their marketing.
 Many have learned the hard way that claiming your product is natural can lead them down a path that includes litigation, settlements, and the payment of compensation.

-The U.S. Food and Drug Administration (FDA) has yet to regulate the definition of the word natural in the context of product manufacturing.
+The U.S. Food and Drug Administration (FDA) has yet to regulate the definition of the word natural in the context of product manufacture.
 Their first opportunity was to do so in 1993, but they did not seize it.
 In fact, they declined to make a ruling and a regulatory definition of natural.
 Therefore, companies have been able to claim their products are natural without any fear of regulation.

 They argue that since the FDA has provided no definition, they have taken it upon themselves to determine their own definition.
 This has, however, not stopped consumers from suing manufacturers in court for their invalid claims around the natural aspects of their products.